 - Place the shrimp in one single layer into the pan and sauté for two minutes per side.
 Add tomatoes, and spinach to the pan.
 Mix well and cook for 5 minutes, or until shrimp is cooked through

 Yes, the grits can be made ahead of time.
 The garlic butter sauce can also be made ahead of time.
 These two things can easily be reheated.

 The shrimp should definitely be made at the time you are going to eat.
-Shrimp does not reheat well, as it gets rubbery.
+Shrimp does not reheat well, as it gets a bit chewy or rubbery.